fhiso/tsc-governance/board/by-laws-board.md

 Additionally, the minimum number of places of the Board being elected at any Annual Board Election shall be one less than half the maximum size of the Board at that time.
-If as a result it is necessary to find Directors to stand for early re-election, they will be selected randomly from among the remaining Directors at Large, and if that fails to produce sufficient places, then from among all other Directors.
-An alternative selection criteria may be used only by unanimous consent of the Board.
+This may necessitate putting the place of one or more Directors whose terms have not expired on the ballot, causing those Directors to stand for early re-election.
+Directors to stand for early re-election shall be determined by first seeking volunteers from among the Directors.
+If more Directors volunteer than are needed, the Board shall select from among the volunteers.
+If fewer Directors volunteer than are needed, additional Directors shall be selected randomly from among those of the remaining Directors at Large, and if that fails to produce sufficient places, then from among all other Directors.

 The results of an Annual Board Election shall be announced to Voting Members at the Annual General Meeting.
 If an Annual Board Election